MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-case-study-emergency-calling.md

 ### User who connects to Phone System through Direct Routing

 To plan for emergency routing for this use case, Contoso reviewed [Considerations for Direct Routing](what-are-emergency-locations-addresses-and-call-routing.md#considerations-for-direct-routing).
-Because Direct Routing users do not receive emergency calling in the same manner as Calling Plan users, Contose had to decide on how to provide emergency calling.
-There is the ability to have Direct Routing connected to an Emergency Routing Service Provider (ERSP) and also the ability to have a SBC that includes an Emergency Location Identification Number (ELIN).
+Because Direct Routing users do not receive emergency calling in the same manner as Calling Plan users, Contoso had to decide on how to provide emergency calling.
+Direct Routing can be connected to an Emergency Routing Service Provider (ERSP).
+Direct Routing can also have an SBC that includes an Emergency Location Identification Number (ELIN).

 #### Emergency Routing Service Provider (ERSP) considerations

 The Emergency Routing Service Providers (ERSPs) can automatically route emergency calls based upon the location of the caller.